 Music As Potential Benefactor In The Radiology Department

 The Journal of the Acoustical Society of America released a paper stating that natural sounds may “enhance cognitive functioning, ability to concentrate, and increase worker satisfaction.”
-I didn’t see the hard data behind the study, but it would be interesting to arrive at a reading room that sounds like a waterfall or a blustery day.
+I didn’t see the data behind the study, but it would be interesting to arrive at a reading room that sounds like a waterfall or a windy day.
 That could make me a bit more efficient and relaxed… But perhaps a bit sleepy as well!

 Music As A Disruptor of Radiologist Concentration

-The first one called The Impact of Listening to Music on Cognitive Performance supported that performance scores were higher in silence than all types of music conditions. and that performance deteriorated as the intensity of the music increased.
-The type of music did not have an effect upon performance, rather just the intensity of the music.
-Again, the sample size was not that large and other biases were present that could alter the applicability of the results.
+The first one, The Impact of Listening to Music on Cognitive Performance, supported that performance scores were higher in silence than in all types of music conditions.
+That performance deteriorated as the intensity of the music increased.
+The kind of music did not affect performance, just the intensity of the music.
+Again, the sample size was not that large.
+And other biases were present that could alter the applicability of the results.

-Another psychological based article called The Effect of Background Music and Background Noise on the Task Performance of Introverts and Extroverts, looked at 10 participants and the effect of music with high arousal potential and negative affect, music with low arousal potential and positive affect, and everyday noise on cognitive task performance of introverts and extraverts.
+Another psychologically-based article called The Effect of Background Music and Background Noise on the Task Performance of Introverts and Extroverts looked at 10 participants and the effect of music with high arousal potential and negative affect, music with low arousal potential and positive affect, and everyday noise on cognitive task performance of introverts and extraverts.
 Similar to the previous study, performance was worse with background noise compared to silence.
 There was also differing performance among introverts and extraverts (I’m not sure how relevant that part would be toward radiologists!)